CDRT/mk_docs/docs/ref/bios/bios_guide.md

 When planning the build of the WinPE image, it is best to understand which Think branded product(s) will be updated, the method of getting BIOS updates to the local device, and the method of installing the update.

-!!! note ""
+!!! note
-   The following examples will be using the Windows ADK for Windows 10, version 1607.
+	- The following examples will be using the Windows ADK for Windows 10, version 1607.

-!!! note ""
-   The optional components can be found in the installation of the Windows ADK, (C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Windows Preinstallation Environment).
+    - The optional components can be found in the installation of the Windows ADK, (C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Windows Preinstallation Environment).

 All of the Think branded products will require the following optional components to be installed in the WinPE boot image.